Overview

 A Canvas is created with a specific name and can be assigned to a Task or class as a tool.
 This enables Agents or Direct operations to easily perform text edits.

-my_mail_canvas = Canvas("Mail to Joe") # Creating an canvas with an uniqe name
+my_travel_guide_canvas = Canvas("Travel Guide") # Creating an canvas with an uniqe name

-Canvas objects are immediately ready to be used as tools.
-You can add them directly as elements within the tools parameter of a Task, configuring your task to utilize this Canvas.
+You can add them directly as elements within the canvas parameter of a Agent, configuring your task to utilize this Canvas.

 )